lisean1991/Wechat-Integration/README.md

 # Wechat-Integration
-Please replace string <string> with your own info.
+Please replace string "<string>" with your own info.